google/dawn/docs/tint/spirv-input-output-variables.md

 ## Vulkan SPIR-V today

-SPIR-V for Vulkan models inputs and outputs as module-scope variables in the Input and Output storage classes, respectively.
+SPIR-V for Vulkan models inputs and outputs as module-scope variables in the Input and Output address spaces, respectively.

 The `OpEntryPoint` instruction has a list of module-scope variables that must be a superset of all the input and output variables that are statically